monsonite/Simple-TTL-CPU/README.md

 This makes a very economical ALU capable of AND, OR, XOR, NOT, ADD, SUB, INC, DEC and NEG using readily available TTL devices.

 It could always be reduced to logic look up tables stored in a 16K ROM, but this solution is likely to be simpler, cheaper and faster.

+# Exercise 4 Instruction Decoder

+This building block introduces the Instruction Decoder.
+It is used to convert one or more bit-fields of the instruction word and produces a set of control signals that are used to manipulate the hardware including the ALU, memory and registers.

+In this design it takes the upper 4-bits from a byte in memory and decodes them into 16 individual instructions using a pair of 3-8 line decoders (74xx138) and a diode matrix.
+The diode matrix works as a primitive ROM.

+When the 74138 lowers one of the horizontal selection signals, the presence of a diode in the matrix will pull down one of the corresponding vertical (output) signals.
+The 74540 is an octal inverter/driver which inverts the output from the diode matrix and sends it on to the ALU control inputs or wherever it is needed.

+The diode matrix is a very cost effective of creating a small, and fairly fast ROM - in hardware.
+The idea was originally used in early desktop calculators in the late 1960s, - but this iteration has been borrowed from the Gigatron TTL computer.

+The arrangement I have shown can be expanded to a 16 x 8-bit ROM.

+Other recent progress a simplification of the Front Panel-Memory schematic and the inclusion of a 4-bit 74194 universal shift register in the ALU (instead of the 4-bit 74173 register) to allow left and right shifts.